AmrMahmoud28/CPIT405-GroupProject/README.md

 to a summary of the food products/items by providing the web application with a barcode that can be found on the product.
-We’ll be using an API; OpenFoodFacts API which provides us with full details about the product by using the user input (barcode), it will return a JSON object, afterwards we’ll extract the product’s ingredients, then we’ll send it to another API that will analyze and return a readable summary.-------------------edit here for the second
+We’ll be using an API; OpenFoodFacts API which provides us with full details about the product by using the user input (barcode), it will return a JSON object, afterwards we’ll extract the product’s ingredients, then we’ll return a readable summary.

 # INSTRUCTIONS
 A general idea of how we started our project and built it.